turion/rhine/README.md

 It separates the aspects of clocking, scheduling and resampling from each other, and ensures clock-safety on the type level.

+## Versions 1.* vs. 0.*

+Confused because some examples from the article don't work anymore?
+As a big simplification and breaking change, explicit schedules were removed in version 1.0.
+For an overview of the required changes, see [this page](/version1.md).

+## Concept

 Complex reactive programs often process data at different rates.
 For example, games, GUIs and media applications may output audio and video signals, or receive